amoux/amoux.github.io/index.md

  ('statements', 0.6972063046229513),
  ('suggestion', 0.6785569811078331)]
 ```
----

 ## david-sentiment

-**Easily train unsupervised sentiment models of any size on any text with a few lines of code**
+Easily train unsupervised sentiment models of any size on any text with a few lines of code

 > Below is a snippet of training an unsupervised sentiment model from scratch on comments scraped on YouTube.